In this quick guide we look at the essentials you should consider.

 Ideally you should regularly set some time aside, without distractions, to update your accounts.
 The longer you wait to complete the books the longer and more difficult the task will be.

 We hope you found our blog on bookkeeping for a small business useful.
-If you think a virtual assistant bookkeeper could help save you time when managing your books or would like to know how an online personal assistant could help with other areas of your business feel free to call us on 0800 994 9016 or click here to request a free consultation.
+If you think a virtual assistant bookkeeper could help save you time when managing your books or would like to know how an online personal assistant could help with other areas of your business feel free to call us on 0800 994 9016 or use our contact form in the menu above.